 Taking a dispute to the Victorian Equal Opportunity and Human Rights Commission

 A person may bring a dispute in their own name, on behalf of a child, or on behalf of a person who is unable to bring a dispute themselves because of a disability.
 A person can also bring a representative complaint on behalf of others.
-VEOHRC needs to be satisfied that the person bringing the dispute has the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the relevant A person who begins a criminal prosecution against another in the Magistrates’ Court, or formally starts an action in a court or tribunal or makes a complaint to a complaint-handling body.
-In a civil action they could also be referred to as a plaintiff or an applicant. to do so.
+The VEOHRC needs to be satisfied that the person bringing the dispute has the consent of the relevant complainant to do so.

 - each person is entitled to bring a dispute;

 - each person has consented to the dispute being brought to the body on their behalf; and

 - the alleged contravention arises out of the same conduct (if the dispute is brought on behalf of more than one person).

 In addition to satisfying the three points above, a representative body may bring a dispute to the VEOHRC on behalf of a person(s) if the representative body has sufficient interest in the dispute.
 This requirement is satisfied if the alleged unlawful conduct is a matter of genuine concern to the representative body because of the way conduct of that nature adversely affects the interests of the people it represents (or has the potential to do so).
 All people who are a party to a dispute brought by a representative body must be named.

 For all complaints under the Equal Opportunity Act and the Racial and Religious Tolerance Act, the VEOHRC may decline to provide or to continue to provide dispute resolution if:

 - the alleged contravention occurred more than 12 months before the dispute was brought;

 - the matter has been adequately dealt with by a court or tribunal;